 Then pour a ladleful of the batter on a hot griddle and spread it in a circular motion to make a thin circle.
 Also sprinkle some finely chopped onions, jeera, ginger, chilli and oil over the pesarattu.

 Press gently, so that the onions stick to the dosa.
 If the dosa is not cooked on top, flip it and cook both sides.
 Now mark a triangle over dosa to fold it in the shape of a triangle.

-Slowly remove the dosa from ends and fold into a triangle or shape of your choice.
+Slowly remove the dosa from the ends and fold it into a triangle or shape of your choice.
 Finally, serve the pesarattu with hot uppitu, Allam chutney or coconut chutney.